 - officers in the armed forces

-1 Get a better interest rates
+1. Get a better interest rate

 Some lenders will offer a reduction against their standard lending rates – because they want your business.

-2 Get a mortgage with a smaller deposit
+2. Get a mortgage with a smaller deposit

-Some of the new lending products for professionals offer 95% mortgages.
-Which can be extremely useful to first-time buyers with only a small amount of money to put down.
+Some of the new lending products for professionals offer 95% mortgages, which can be extremely useful to first-time buyers with only a small amount of money to put down.

-3 Borrow more on a lower income
+3. Borrow more from a lower income

 If you're making a joint application, and only one of you qualifies as a "professional", the other applicant's salary will be subject to the standard income multiplier.

-4 Borrow more on a higher income
+4. Borrow more on a higher income